Sex-determining region Y protein: Regulation

 SRY has little in common with sex determination genes of other model organisms, therefore, mice are the main model research organisms that can be utilized for its study.
 Understanding its regulation is further complicated because even between mammalian species, there is little protein sequence conservation.
-The only conserved group in mice and other mammals is the High-mobility group (HMG) box region that is responsible for DNA binding.
+The only conserved group in mice and other mammals is the HMG box region that is responsible for DNA binding.
 Mutations in this region result in sex reversal, where the opposite sex is produced.
 Because there is little conservation, the SRY promoter, regulatory elements and regulation are not well understood.
-Within related mammalian groups there are homologies within the first 400-600 base pairs upstream from the translational start site.
+Within related mammalian groups there are homologies within the first 400–600 base pairs (bp) upstream from the translational start site.
 In vitro studies of human SRY promoter have shown that a region of at least 310 bp upstream to translational start site are required for SRY promoter function.
-It's been shown that binding of three transcription factors, Steroidogenic factor 1 (SF1), Specificity Protein 1 (Sp1 transcription factor) and Wilms tumor protein 1 (WT1), to the human promoter sequence, influence expression of SRY.
+It has been shown that binding of three transcription factors, steroidogenic factor 1 (SF1), specificity protein 1 (Sp1 transcription factor) and Wilms tumor protein 1 (WT1), to the human promoter sequence, influence expression of SRY.

 The promoter region has two Sp1 binding sites, at -150 and -13 that function as regulatory sites.
 Sp1 is a transcription factor that binds GC-rich consensus sequences, and mutation of the SRY binding sites leads to a 90% reduction in gene transcription.
 Studies of SF1 have resulted in less definite results.
-Mutations of SF1 can lead to sex reversal and deletion lead to incomplete gonad development.
-However, it's not clear how SF1 interacts with the SR1 promoter directly.
+Mutations of SF1 can lead to sex reversal, and deletion can lead to incomplete gonad development.
+However, it is not clear how SF1 interacts with the SR1 promoter directly.
 The promoter region also has two WT1 binding sites at -78 and -87 bp from the ATG codon.
-WT1 is transcription factor that has four C-terminal Zinc fingers and an N-terminal Pro/Glu-rich region and primarily functions as an activator.
-Mutation of the Zinc fingers or inactivation of WT1 results in reduced male gonad size.
+WT1 is transcription factor that has four C-terminal zinc fingers and an N-terminal Pro/Glu-rich region and primarily functions as an activator.
+Mutation of the zinc fingers or inactivation of WT1 results in reduced male gonad size.
 Deletion of the gene resulted in complete sex reversal.
 It is not clear how WT1 functions to up-regulate SRY, but some research suggests that it helps stabilize message processing.
-However, there are complications to this hypothesis, because WT1 also is responsible for expression of an antagonist of male development, DAX1, which stands for Dosage-sensitive sex reversal, Adrenal hypoplasia critical region, on chromosome X, gene 1.
+However, there are complications to this hypothesis, because WT1 also is responsible for expression of an antagonist of male development, DAX1, which stands for dosage-sensitive sex reversal, adrenal hypoplasia critical region, on chromosome X, gene 1.
 An additional copy of DAX1 in mice leads to sex reversal.
 It is not clear how DAX1 functions, and many different pathways have been suggested, including SRY transcriptional destabilization and RNA binding.
 There is evidence from work on suppression of male development that DAX1 can interfere with function of SF1, and in turn transcription of SRY by recruiting corepressors.